-One of the nation’s premier personal injury law firms, Ross Feller Casey has recovered more than $1 billion over the last five years alone on behalf of its individual clients, including those who suffered catastrophic brain injuries as a result of trauma and medical malpractice.
+One of the nation’s premier personal injury law firms, Ross Feller Casey has recovered more than $1 billion over the last five years alone on behalf of its individual clients, including those who suffered catastrophic brain injuries due to trauma and medical malpractice.

 Founding partner Robert Ross won a remarkable $44.1 million verdict on behalf of a woman who suffered a brain injury due to medical malpractice at a leading Philadelphia hospital.
 According to The Legal Intelligencer newspaper, it was the largest medical malpractice verdict in Pennsylvania that year.
 And it remains the largest such verdict the state has seen in years.

-With a team of top doctor-lawyers right on staff, the firm has successfully litigated other numerous seven- and eight-figure cases involving brain injury that resulted from medical negligence and sudden trauma.
-For example, founding partner Matt Casey recently recovered $29 million and $26.3 million in separate cases involving men who suffered a brain injury.
+With a team of top doctor-lawyers right on staff, the firm has successfully litigated many other seven- and eight-figure cases involving serious brain injury that resulted from medical negligence and sudden trauma.
+For example, founding partner Matt Casey recently recovered $29 million and $26.3 million in separate cases involving men who suffered brain injuries.

 Most recently, founding partner Joel Feller successfully litigated an impressive $14 million settlement on behalf of a child who suffered a brain injury due to a doctor’s failure to properly address warning signs from fetal heart monitoring tests.